uperl/AnyEvent-Open3-Simple/README.md

 Some AnyEvent implementations may not work properly with the method used by AnyEvent::Open3::Simple to wait for the child process to terminate.
-See ["CHILD-PROCESS-WATCHERS" in AnyEvent](https://metacpan.org/pod/AnyEvent#CHILD-PROCESS-WATCHERS) for details.
+See ["CHILD PROCESS WATCHERS" in AnyEvent](https://metacpan.org/pod/AnyEvent#CHILD-PROCESS-WATCHERS) for details.

 This module uses an idle watcher instead of a child watcher to detect program termination on Microsoft Windows (but not Cygwin).
 This is